yiisoft/error-handler/README.md

 $errorHandler->debug($_ENV['debug'] ?? false);
 ```

 The error handler handles out-of-memory errors.
-To do this, memory is pre-allocated so that if a problem occurs with
+To achieve it, memory is pre-allocated so that if a problem occurs with
 a lack of memory, the error handler can handle the error using this reserved memory.
-You can specify your own using
+You can specify your own reserve
-the `memoryReserveSize()` method If you set this value to 0, no memory will be reserved.
+size using the `memoryReserveSize()` method.
+If you set this value to 0, no memory will be reserved.

 ```php
 // Allocate 512KB.
 Defaults to 256KB.